specialist support

 Speech sound disorders

 If your child is hard to understand, or there are sounds they're struggling to say, that's where speech sound therapy comes in.
-We'll work on articulation, intelligibility, and the patterns underneath the sounds — known as phonological processes.
+We can work on articulation, intelligibility, and the patterns underneath the sounds known as phonological processes.

 • Producing tricky sounds clearly